secretlycarl/onboarderr/README.md

 # Features

-Up-to-date (as of writing this) instructions for new users to join the host's Plex/Audiobookshelf and get the best streaming experience
+Setup instructions for Plex and Audiobookshelf users

 Carousel previews and media lists pulled from your server

 Optional Discord notifications when users request access

-Admin dashboard
+Admin dashboard with basic tools and info

 **[Screenshots](https://github.com/secretlycarl/onboarderr/tree/main/screenshots)**

 # Requirements

-Python (3.10? idk) on your system's PATH
+Python (3.10+)

 Plex Media Server

-Some method of making your local server publicly accessible (Try tailscale with tailscale funnel if you're new to self-hosting.
+Method of making your local server publicly accessible (Tailscale w/ [Tailscale Funnel](https://tailscale.com/kb/1223/funnel) if you're new to self-hosting.
 Simple and free.
-I use Cloudflared now to handle a few URLs I want to make public)
+I use [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/) now to handle a few URLs I want to make public)

 Tested on Windows 11.
 A Mac user got it working too.